Are you qualified to be a journalist?

 “Many journalists are English/humanities graduates, so there can often be a demand for people who can do a good science story, for example.”

 History and languages are important

-Nick Walshe a TV news and media consultant says learn a specialism first and consider studying journalism later.
+Nick Walshe a TV news and media consultant says those wanting to follow a career in journalism should learn a specialism first and consider studying journalism later.

 Curiosity, critical thinking and a hunger for news

 Magda Abu-Fadil, director at Media Unlimited says basic journalistic instincts are important.

 “I’ve worked in the field, taught the subject, co-authored a book on journalism curricula, and trained professionals.
 There’s no one-size-fits-all.